 - What will our new reports look like?

-- How do we orient the users to the new platform?
+- How do we orient and provide guidance to the users for the new platform?

-- How do we adapt all of our old design patterns to this new design system?
+- How do we adapt and model all of our old design patterns to this new design system?

 Redesigning something—and giving teams some perspective on the nuances of this process—can change your industry.